-- “La enfermedad y el indígena: ¿Una representación descolonizado?”
-IV Congreso Internacional Historia, Literatura y Arte en el Cine en Español y Portugués (CIHALCEP).
-Centro de Estudios Brasileños de la Universidad de Salamanca.
+- “La enfermedad y el indígena: ¿Una representación descolonizada?”
+IV Congreso Internacional Historia, Literatura y Arte en el Cine en Español y Portugués.
 Salamanca, España.
-28-30 de junio de 2017.
+June 28-30, 2017.

-- “A Social Ill: Hysteria, Society and the Questioning of a Gendered Disease in Pardo Bazan’s Doña Milagros.”
+- “A Social Ill: Hysteria, Society and the Questioning of a Gendered Disease in Pardo Bazan’s Doña Milagros (1894).”
 Kaleidoscope Conference of the Graduate Students of the Department of Spanish and Portuguese, University of Wisconsin, Madison.
 March 9-11, 2017.

-- “Violence and Fame in the Quixote: Corporeal Manifestations of the Search for Identity.”
-22nd Annual Carolina Conference for Romance Studies.
-University of North Carolina at Chapel Hill.
-March 31-April 2, 2016.
+- “Violence and Fame in the Quijote: Corporeal Manifestations of the Search for Identity.”
+Carolina Conference for Romance Studies, UNC-Chapel Hill, April 2, 2016.

 - SPAN 105: Spanish for High Beginners